Saujanya0910/collaborative-realtime-editor/README.md

-# Real-time Code Editor Web App (v1)
+# Real-time Code Editor Web App (v2)
 A real-time code editor web app that allows users to share and edit code in real-time.
+Also lets users compile and execute their code in real-time.
 The app is built using React.js built using Vite for the frontend, and Node.js, Express.js, and Socket.io for the backend.
-All the data is stored in-memory and is not persisted as of v1.
+All the data is stored in-memory and is not persisted as of v2.

 ## Table of Contents
 - [Features](#features)